INSTRUCTIONS TO AUTHORS

-Plagiarism and other types of behaviour that violates said ethics will be penalised.
+Plagiarism and other types of behaviour that violate said ethics will be penalised.

-The publication wil not have charges for the author.
+The publication will be free of charge for the author.

-Confidentiality and transparency regulation: The Director and the members of the Editorial Committee are prohibited of revealing the opinion contained within the manuscript or divulging and discussingits content with a third party.
+Confidentiality and transparency regulation: The Director and the members of the Editorial Committee are prohibited from revealing the opinion contained within the manuscript or divulging and discussing its content with a third party.

-Neither will they be able to use for their own research the material contained in the articles that weren't approved for publication, unless they possess the written consent of the author or authors.
+Nor will they be able to use for their own research any material contained in the articles that was not approved for publication, unless they obtain the written consent of the author or authors.

-No-discrimination regulation: The articles won't be discriminated against based on race, gender, sexual orientation, ethnic background, nationality, political ideology or religious beliefs of the author or authors, who commit to certify that the material is original and that it hasn't been sent simultaneously to other media.
+No-discrimination regulation: The articles will not be discriminated against based on race, gender, sexual orientation, socioeconomic status, ethnic background, nationality, political ideology or religious beliefs of the author or authors, who commit to certify that the material is original and has not been sent simultaneously to other media.

 Liabilities of the evaluators

-Selection and confidentiality regulation: The evaluation will go through a double blind arbitration of two members designated by the Editorial Committee that don't belong to the same institutions as the author, refraining from sending them to anyone who has any type of clash of interests.
+Selection and confidentiality regulation: The evaluation will go through a double blind arbitration of two evaluators designated by the Editorial Committee.
+These evaluators will not belong to the same institutions as the author, nor will they have any type of conflict of interests with the author.

-The specialists will submit their reports within six months.
-In case of discrepancy between them, a third member will arbitrate them.
-The magazine board will inform the results only to the author.
+The evaluators will submit their reports within a maximum of three months.
+In the case of discrepancy between them, a third evaluator will arbitrate.
+The magazine board will communicate the results only to the author.

-Objectivity regulation: In case the evaluator or evaluators suggest changes based on reasonable arguments and criticism, including sources relevant to the topic that haven't been considered, the author or authors will be able to check the manuscript following the suggestions of the evaluators.
+Objectivity regulation: In the case that the evaluator or evaluators suggest changes based on reasonable arguments and criticism, including sources relevant to the topic that haven't been considered, the author or authors will be able to revise the manuscript following the suggestions of the evaluators.

-Intellectual commitment regulation: The author or authors are responsible for the content and opinions expressed in the text, which don't necessarily represent those of the editors.
+Intellectual commitment regulation: The author or authors are responsible for the content and opinions expressed in the text, which do not necessarily represent those of the editors.